preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: news-archive-example-3.png

-Note the "Show create button" option, the label for that button and the option set to to where these pages are created.
+Note the "Show create button" option, the label for that button and the option to set in which Page Collection these pages are created (in this case "News", the Page Collection selected under "Query").

 + Filters: A search box is always a good idea in a News Center.
 The users should most likely also be able to filter the list on one or more properties, for example: